Equivariant Neural Simulators for Stochastic Spatiotemporal Dynamics: Experiments

 \paragraph{Verification of equivariance.}

 To empirically verify the equivariance property of \modelname{}, we sample ten simulations for each $x^0$ in the test set, leading to 1000 simulations in total, and apply a transformation $\rho(g)$ to the final outputs $x^T$. $\rho(g)$ is a random rotation and random permutation for celestial dynamics and cellular dynamics respectively.
 Let us refer to the transformed outcomes as distribution 1.
-We then repeat the procedure, but now transform the \emph{input} $x^0$ by $\rho(g)$ before applying \modelname{}, yielding outcome distribution 2.
-For an equivariant model, distributions 1 and 2 should be statistically identical.
+We then repeat the procedure, but now transform the \emph{inputs} $x^0$ by the same transformations before applying \modelname{}, yielding outcome distribution 2.
+For an equivariant model, distributions 1 and 2 should be statistically indistinguishable.
 We test this by comparing attributes of a single randomly chosen body or cell using a two-sample KS-test.
-We also show results of PNS to investigate if equivariance is learned by a non-equivariant architecture.
+We also show results of PNS to investigate if equivariance is learned by a non-equivariant model.
 The results are shown in Table~\ref{tab:verify-equivariance}.
-In all cases, distributions 1 and 2 are statistically indistinguishable for \modelname{}~($p \gg 0.05$), but not for PNS~($p < 0.05$).
-As such, \modelname{} indeed models equivariant distributions over trajectories, while PNS does not learn to be equivariant.
+In all cases, distributions 1 and 2 are statistically indistinguishable for \modelname{}~($p \gg 0.05$), but not for PNS~($p \ll 0.05$).
+As such, \modelname{} indeed models equivariant distributions over trajectories, while PNS does not learn to be equivariant. \paragraph{Data efficiency.}

-\paragraph{Uncertainty quantification.} In addition to Tables~\ref{tab:related-work-results} and~\ref{tab:loglik-training-samples}, we further investigate how distributions produced by \modelname{}, PNS, and \modelname{} trained with one step training (\modelname{}-one step) align with the ground truth.
-Figure~\ref{fig:dist-agg-stat} shows how properties of 100 simulations, starting from the same $x^0$, evolve over time.
-In the case of celestial dynamics, the distribution over potential energy produced by \modelname{} closely matches the ground truth, as shown by the overlapping shaded areas.
-In contrast, \modelname{}-one step effectively collapses to a deterministic model.
-Although PNS produces a distribution that overlaps with the ground truth, it doesn't match as closely as \modelname{}.
-For the cellular dynamics case, the distribution produced by \modelname{} is slightly off compared to the ground truth, but still matches considerably better than \modelname{}-one step and PNS.
-These results indicate that both equivariance and multi-step training improve uncertainty quantification for these applications.